 One publication from the Pediatric Emergency Research Canada group found an unexpected synergism between the administration of nebulized epinephrine with oral dexamethasone.
 The combination appeared to result in a reduced hospitalization rate, with a number needed to treat of 11.
 However, these results were rendered nonsignificant when adjusted for multiple comparisons.
 More research is needed to assess the role of combination therapies.
 Pending better definition of its risks and benefits, this combination is not recommended for the therapy of otherwise healthy children with bronchiolitis.

 Many children with acute bronchiolitis are prescribed an antibiotic.
 However, bacterial infection in otherwise healthy children with bronchiolitis is exceedingly rare.
 Research on the role of antibiotics in bronchiolitis is limited and has, to date, failed to identify any benefit.
 Further research is needed to develop criteria for identifying the minority of patients at high risk for secondary bacterial infection.
-Currently, antibiotics should not be used except in cases in which there is clear, documented evidence of a secondary bacterial infection.
+Currently, antibiotics should not be used except in cases in which there is clear evidence or strong suspicion of a secondary bacterial infection.